KuwaitOfficial Name: State of Kuwait

 - You risk immediate imprisonment for possession of alcohol or driving under the influence.

-The following actions may also lead to prosecution and imprisonment:
+The following actions may also lead to prosecution, imprisonment, and immediate deportation:

 - Humiliating or insulting a person, including a police officer or a public official